nigelnindodev/Tafsiri/README.md

 #### Local Installation

-A local installation assumes you have a local PostgreSQL Server running, and are running Linux, MacOS or Windows Subsystem for Linux (WSL).
+A local installation assumes you have a local PostgreSQL Server running, docker installed, and are running Linux, MacOS or Windows Subsystem for Linux (WSL).

 Install the latest version of Bun:
 ```sh